CatInBeard/IntelijAiCodeImproverPlugin/README.md

 The build script will check for prerequisites and provide helpful error messages if Java is not installed.

+## Continuous Integration

+The project includes GitHub Actions CI/CD that automatically builds the plugin on every push to the `master` branch.
+You can download the latest build artifacts from the [Actions tab](https://github.com/CatInBeard/IntelijAiCodeImproverPlugin/actions) in the repository.

 ## Installation

-1. Download the plugin JAR from the [releases page](https://github.com/catinbeard/intelij-ai-code-imporver-template/releases) or build it from source
+1. Download the plugin JAR from the [releases page](https://github.com/CatInBeard/IntelijAiCodeImproverPlugin/releases) or build it from source
 2. In your JetBrains IDE, go to `File > Settings > Plugins`
 3. Click the gear icon and select `Install Plugin from Disk...`
 4. Select the downloaded or built JAR file